-Administration of the Farm Implement Act and the Farm Implement Regulation which provide consumer protection through warranty, parts availability and licensing provisions, including inspection to assist in Farm Implement Board proceedings.
+Administration of the Farm Implement and Dealership Act and the Farm Implement Regulation which provide consumer protection through warranty, parts availability and licensing provisions, including inspection to assist in Farm Implement Board proceedings.

 Rural opportunity is realized through assisting landowners with managing their land asset, mitigating business risk and maximizing future economic opportunity as it relates to interaction with the energy industry.

 Fair process is facilitated through the development and implementation of peer oriented appeal processes.

 On January 18, 2019 the FAO released an Advisory regarding the Surface Rights Board's "Condition of Leased Area Form."

 Join the Farmers Advocate Office email distribution list